AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/CentripetalForce.md

 ## Post-Lab Submission --- Interpretation of Results

-- Make sure to submit your finalized data table (Excel sheet)
+- Make sure to submit your finalized data table (Excel sheet).
+- In a **paragraph**, summarize the results you have determined in each case.
+Include graphs in your submission
 	- Do the graphs display the expected behavior?
-- Discuss your results.
-Do your experimentally determined masses ± uncertainty agree with the actual mass of the applied masses plus mass holder?
+	- Do your experimentally determined masses ± uncertainty agree with the actual mass of the applied masses plus mass holder?
+	- Why there should be the same mass on the fixed mass holder as compared to the free mass holder?
+I.e. what might you expect to see in your data if the fixed and free masses and radii were not comparable?
+- In a **paragraph**, summarize your error analysis.
+Be qualitative not only quantitative.
+	- What are possible systematic errors for today’s experiments?
 	- Discuss uncertainties (sources of, how do they affect your final mass values; what would have the largest affect?).
 	- What is the precision of your equipment?
-- What are possible systematic errors for today's experiments?
-- Why there should be the same mass on the fixed mass holder as compared to the free mass holder?
+	- Defend why your data agrees with or disagrees with the measured values for your masses.
+Use error propagation and your uncertainties and precision of your equipment to help your argument.

 ## The Whiteboard